London: Scope

-Forty percent of Greater London is covered by the London post town, in which 'London' forms part of postal addresses.
-The London telephone area code (020) covers a larger area, similar in size to Greater London, although some outer districts are excluded and some just outside included.
+Forty per cent of Greater London is covered by the London post town, in which "London" forms part of postal addresses.
+The London telephone area code (020) covers an area similar in size to Greater London, although some outer districts are excluded and some just outside included.
+The London linked-number area extends 18 miles around Kings Cross, see Director telephone system.
 The Greater London boundary has been aligned to the M25 motorway in places.